Lakeville, Massachusetts: Education

 Since 1959, Lakeville has shared its school department with Freetown, creating the Freetown-Lakeville Regional School District.
 Lakeville operates several schools for its school aged population.
 Assawompset Elementary School is operated jointly with Freetown for grades K–3.
 The George R. Austin Intermediate School is operated jointly with Freetown for grade 4 and 5.
 Freetown-Lakeville Middle School is operated jointly with Freetown for grades 6–8, and Apponequet Regional High School is jointly operated with Freetown for grades 9–12.
 Apponequet's colors are navy, white, and red, their nickname is the "Lakers," and their mascot was a Wampanoag brave, but after a sensitivity issue among the faculty at Apponequet, it was changed to an "A".
 The school, like several others in the region, used to use the spear logo made famous by Florida State University and the Washington Redskins for its athletics marks, but this was deemed to promote violence, so it was replaced with the "A".
 Their teams compete in the South Coast Conference, and their chief rival is Old Rochester Regional High School in Mattapoisett.

 Transportation

 Massachusetts Route 140, a four-lane divided highway, passes through the town on its trip between Route 24 in nearby Taunton and Interstate 195 in New Bedford.
 The town is also crossed by Route 18, Route 79 and Route 105, as well as a short, 0.4 mi stretch of U.S. Route 44 in the far northern point of town.
 Route 79's eastern terminus is at its intersection with Route 105 on the town line.
 Additionally, three exits of Interstate 495 are located just over the town line in Middleborough, granting access to Routes 44, 18 and 105 (from north to south in order).

-In addition to its highways, the terminus of the Middleborough-Lakeville Line of the MBTA's commuter rail is along the town's border (the rail itself passes along the town line; the parking lots are entirely within Lakeville).
-There is also a spur off that line, heading due west to Taunton, which is operated by CSX Transportation.
-This spur links the two main lines of the railroad in southeastern Massachusetts; the easternmost heads to Cape Cod via the line used by the MBTA, and the westernmost proceeds to split in Taunton, sending two lines towards Fall River and New Bedford, respectively.
-The New Bedford line also passes through the town on its west side.
-The town has no air facilities of its own.
-The nearest private airfield is in Taunton; the nearest regional airport is in New Bedford, and the nearest national and international airport is T. F. Green Airport in Warwick, Rhode Island.